MCC18536/Pem-IL2/README.md

 ## Study Overview

 This repository contains analysis code for a clinical trial investigating sequential pembrolizumab followed by high-dose IL-2 therapy in patients with metastatic renal cell carcinoma.
-The study evaluates treatment-free survival (TFS) outcomes and identifies biomarkers predictive of response.
+The study evaluates treatment-free survival (TFS) outcomes and identifies biomarkers associated with response.

 **Clinical Trial:** NCT02964078
 **Treatment Schedule:**